 - Stimulation is followed by fatigue and depression

 Long Term Effects:

 - Heart disease

 Did You Know…

-Here is an incentive to stop tobacco use.
+Here is an incentive to stop tobacco use and nicotine addiction.